-A: Probation violation occurs when you break any of the rules or conditions set forth in the probation order at any time during the probation period.
+A: A probation violation occurs when you break any of the rules or conditions set forth in the probation order at any time during the probation period.
 When a potential violation is discovered, your probation officer has the discretion to simply give you a warning, or require you to attend a probation violation hearing.
 If a judge determines that you violated your probation, you may face additional probation terms, heavy fines, a revoked probation, jail time, or more.

-Q: What are my legal rights at a revocation hearing?A: During a revocation hearing, the prosecuting attorney must show that you, more likely than not, violated a term or condition of your probation using a "preponderance of the evidence" standard.
+A: During a revocation hearing, the prosecuting attorney must show that you, more likely than not, violated a term or condition of your probation.
 Generally, you have a right to learn of any new charges against you and to present evidence in court before a neutral judge that may support your case and/or refute the evidence brought against you.
-You may want to consult with an attorney or other legal professional regarding the rights available to you in your particular state.
+You may wish to consult with an attorney or other legal professional regarding the rights available to you in your particular state.

 A: A revoked probation does not automatically mean you will be sent to jail.
 A judge has a variety of options available during sentencing.
 For instance, upon a revoked probation, a judge may add an extra length to the probation, impose additional fines, or require you to get counseling or attend other treatment programs.
 Alternatively, a judge may order you to spend a brief period of time in jail, or require you to serve the time allotted on your original sentence, depending on the circumstances.